Summary: A long and deep shelter near the Taber Trig, with charcoal drawings (documented by Campbell) and red hand stencils

 As well as the charcoal drawings, the shelter has six red ochre hand stencils.

-Also noted in a later recording are vertical yellow markings.
+Also noted in a later recording of the site are vertical yellow markings.

 Just below the shelter is a small Aboriginal engraving site, which includes a kangaroo and fish.